-Set a stop watch and attempt the technique for 90 seconds — the length of a long contraction in labor.
-If you feel well-oxygenated and relaxed afterwards, you can feel confident that you’ve got down the basics of the technique!
+Set a stopwatch and attempt the technique for 90 seconds — the length of a long contraction in labor.
+If you feel well-oxygenated and relaxed afterward, you can feel confident that you’ve got down the basics of the technique!
 Then, continue to practice regularly in the weeks leading up to your due date.
 With time, the breathing technique will feel more natural and easier to use.

 Prepare for Natural Childbirth #3: Prepare Your Pelvis

 In the final 8 weeks leading up to your due date, it’s time to prepare your pelvis for the work of giving birth.
 The goal is to have a loose, flexible pelvis.
 This will encourage optimal positioning of the baby in the pelvis.
 Increased flexibility will also increase the effectiveness of any positions you try during labor to help the baby descend.